-- Classrooms will be vacuumed daily by janitorial staff. - Common areas, hallways, and restrooms will be cleaned daily and as needed by janitorial staff.

-- Repairs to the building will be completed by appropriate staff or contract workers in a timely manner. - All doors to the school will be locked throughout the school day.
+- Classrooms will be vacuumed daily by janitorial staff. - Common areas, hallways, and restrooms will be cleaned daily and as needed by janitorial staff. - Repairs to the building will be completed by appropriate staff or contract workers in a timely manner. - All doors to the school will be locked throughout the school day.
 Doors will have key card entry for staff.

-Security cameras will record entry to all doors. - All visitors will be identified via camera and enter through the front door of the school.
-The will register in the school office and be identified by a visitor badge while in the building. - Handwashing facilities will be readily available to students and staff. - Lawn care and exterminating chemicals will be applied while students are not present. - Communicable diseases will be tracked by the school nurse and reported to parents and the health department when appropriate.
+- All visitors will be identified via camera and enter through the front door of the school.
+Any and all visitors will register in the school office and be identified by a visitor badge while in the building. - Handwashing facilities will be readily available to students and staff. - Lawn care and exterminating chemicals will be applied while students are not present. - Communicable diseases will be tracked by the school nurse and reported to parents and the health department when appropriate.